almost2late/baby-blockchain/README.md

 ## Intro

-This is an opensource blockchain prototype project that aims to solve some blockchain issues using simple methods, feel free to contribute 😊
+This is an opensource blockchain prototype project that aims to solve some blockchain issues using simple methods.
+For contribute use the main repo: https://github.com/ndaysinaiK/baby-blockchain 😊

 ## Folder Structure

--baby-blockchain
+-blockchain

-  - baby-blockchain
+  - blockchain
       - AddNet : add decentralization and fault tolerance
       - AddPersistence : data persistence
       - AddPoS : Proof of Stake concensus algorithm